 Clarification provided by AP: callbacks are managed by a team of 2/3 people; a doctor will look at list and based on the script left by the patient actions will be decided.
 Normally call backs would be dealt with.
 Missed callbacks are likely due to human error, not system flaws or the call may occur too late in the day.

-Trying to cancel bookings on line when unable to ‘get through’ on the phone had been experienced by one patient.
+Diffculty trying to cancel bookings on line when unable to ‘get through’ on the phone had been experienced by one patient.
 The website was confusing but ringing the over 75 line had resolved the issue.

-Daisy was the telephone system used by the practice and has a cloud-based system.
-They have now partnered with another company and which will integrate with EMIS (electronic GP records) will soon enable automated appointment booking/cancellation.
-When a patient calls certain actions will be available e.g., book a flu jab, cancel an appointment etc. Patients will be asked questions and be moved into a queue.
+The telephone system used byt the Practice is called Daisy and it is a cloud-based system.
+The Practice has now partnered with another company and which will integrate with EMIS (electronic GP records) will soon enable automated appointment booking/cancellation.
+When patients call certain actions will be available e.g., book a flu jab, cancel an appointment etc. Patients will be asked questions and be moved into a queue depending on their needs.
 This AI approach will reduce the amount of admin needed and free up staff.

-Patients encouraged to accept flu jab invites from the practice when asked as there is cost to sending/resending the messages.
+Patients are encouraged to accept flu jab invites from the practice when asked as there is cost to sending/resending the messages.
 GPs currently estimate the flu jabs they will need to buy based on the demographics of the practice population (over 65yrs).
-Often there is wastage and only 10% can be returned.
+Often there is wastage and only 10% can be returned

-Emphasis on the importance of having flu jabs at the surgery to reduce vaccine wastage and support the practice financially.
+AP emphasised the importance of having flu jabs at the surgery to reduce vaccine wastage and support the practice financially.

 One patient asked whether a flu jab was needed if a patient had received a pneumonia jab.
 AP said that the flu vaccine changed each year and was required early irrespective of whether the patient had received a pneumonia jab.

 CQC Inspection and Feedback

+The Care Quality Commission is an independent body that inspects GP practices in the same way that Ofted inspects schools, and gives them rankings from failing and needs improvement to good and outstanding.

 This is a comprehensive scrutiny of the practice which included- examination of facilities, interviews with staff, patients and members of PPG, safety, learning environment, clinical systems etc. SR reported the last full visit occurred in 2017.